YouTube video for this section is still under creation. Please be patient ^^

 ▶️ Output:

-INFO: [AI_RESPONSE]: I've received the tool definition!
+INFO: [AI_RESPONSE][From: Ai assistant]: I've received the tool definition!

 So, I understand that I have been given a tool called `get_temperature` that takes one argument `city` which is a string, and it's supposed to return an integer.